 The DM centers are:

-- New York: University of Rochester Medical Center, Rochester; the director is Charles Thornton, M.D. (director; network's overall principal investigator)
+- New York: University of Rochester Medical Center, Rochester; Charles Thornton, MD (director; network's overall principal investigator)